-3.38 The recovery of clays, sands and aggregate is subject to an inspection and testing regime, including both chemical analysis and engineering tests in accordance with the site specific Factory Production plan and Quality Protocol.
+- 3.38 The recovery of clays, sands and aggregate is subject to an inspection and testing regime, including both chemical analysis and engineering tests in accordance with the site specific Factory Production plan and Quality Protocol.
 The Protocol uses principles set out in the WRAP protocol, series 600 of the Highways Specification, and British Standard Aggregates for Concrete (BS EN 12620) and/or civils.
-Engineering tests and chemical analysis are undertaken

-- to ensure that they are suitably certificated for future use.
+Engineering tests and chemical analysis are undertaken to ensure that they are suitably certificated for future use.
 The quality of the aggregates is consistent with WRAP protocol recycled aggregate. - 3.39 The aggregates go through an end of waste process and a product sheet and certificates of conformity generated.
 All environmental tests is from a UKAS accredited laboratory.
-All testing is carried out in accordance with the UKAS/MCERTS regime. - 3.30 In the event the materials are considered not to meet the specification, the material batch is reviewed and process critically reviewed.
+All testing is carried out in accordance with the UKAS/MCERTS regime. - 3.40 In the event the materials are considered not to meet the specification, the material batch is reviewed and the process critically reviewed.
 This review is undertaken by the Site Team and involves review against the WIF forms over that period to better understand the root cause.
 A non-conformance form is raised, and corrective / preventative actions are undertaken.
-This includes greater testing regime on the batch to determine significance of any failure including a quality assurance check at the laboratory. - 3.31 Non-conforming batches are temporarily stored in the bays on an impermeable surface to prevent surface water pathways, pending test results confirming either re-treatment or disposal. - 3.32 In the event the silt/clay cannot be re-used as a marketable product under required specification, it can be classified as EWC 19 02 06 and be disposed of to the inert landfill (subject to compliance with the waste acceptance procedures). - 3.33 The water, within the mineral washing system, is routinely inspected each operating day to ensure the process is working satisfactorily and the water is tested on a monthly to determine whether there is any significant hydrocarbon accumulation and ensure the system is working effectively.
-Monitoring of the chemical analysis from the recovered aggregate is also used to monitor hydrocarbon accumulation. - Crushing and screening of glass, construction and demolition wastes - 3.34 Any waste with a high percentage of oversized inert material (>100 mm) are intermittently crushed/screened on site.
+This includes greater testing regime on the batch to determine significance of any failure including a quality assurance check at the laboratory. - 3.41 Non-conforming batches are temporarily stored in the bays on an impermeable surface to prevent surface water pathways, pending test results confirming either re-treatment or disposal. - 3.42 In the event the silt/clay cannot be re-used as a marketable product under required specification, it is transferred for disposal. - 3.43 The water, within the mineral washing system, is routinely inspected each operating day to ensure the process is working satisfactorily and the water is tested on a monthly to determine whether there is any significant hydrocarbon accumulation and ensure the system is working effectively.
+Monitoring of the chemical analysis from the recovered aggregate is also used to monitor hydrocarbon accumulation.

+Crushing and screening of glass, construction and demolition wastes

+- 3.44 Any waste with a high percentage of oversized inert material (>100 mm) are intermittently crushed/screened on site.
 Soils with a low percentage of oversized material are directed to the feedstock for mineral washing.
 Crushing and screening activities manufacture an aggregate out of the oversize.
-Testing is undertaken to demonstrate recovery is in line with WRAP Factory Protocol. - 3.35 Soils may also be blended, screened and sized through a power screen.
+Testing is undertaken to demonstrate recovery is in line with WRAP Factory Protocol. - 3.45 Soils may also be blended, screened and sized through a power screen.
 This process removes potential foreign items from the soil mix, including metals, plastics and pipework.
-This material is manually separated and segregated to the relevant bulking up container. - 3.36 Any stockpiled oversize material is transferred to the crushing area and inspected.
+This material is manually separated and segregated to the relevant bulking up container.

+3.46 Any stockpiled oversize material is transferred to the crushing area and inspected.
 Any oversize or evident unacceptable material is mechanically or manually segregated from the waste.
 The material is inspected and crushed or screened as determined necessary.